 So I feel like a bunch of really bad shit happened and I never got a chance to kind of resolve that.

 1. I found out after this interview that Sarah (along with Aida) had been on the survivor pod , not the accountability pod, for the Reid Mihalko process.
-One of the survivors from that process has also spoken publicly about her experience in that process.
+Two of the survivors from that process have spoken publicly about it.

 2. This post and the subsequent comments refer to “multiple attempts at accountability” and “hijacking of restorative justice processes.”
 Franklin and I had never engaged in or attempted any form of accountability or restorative justice process.

 3. The email was sent only to me, no other pod members.
 I had to tell the rest of the pod.

 As a result of the harms done in this process, two requests for accountability and repair were made of all the survivor pod members and consultants in late 2019/early 2020: